takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 ### Expanded First Rule

-Lets expand our alphabet with another symbol.
+Let's expand our alphabet with another symbol.

 Repetition.
 If we want to repeat our rule above a certain number of times we add a number in front of the operator.

-What form can this take:
+The form this can take:

 	repetition = 1..9 { 0..9 }

-This formal definition says a repetition starts with a character between 1 and 9, and can have any number (including zero) more characters form 0 to 9.
+This formal definition says a repetition starts with a character between 1 and 9, and continues with any number of number characters including zero.
 In other words the numbers greater than zero.

 THEY ARE CHARACTERS, NOT NUMBERS.
 This is because we are defining our symbols from raw character strings.

-Lets expand on our original rule:
+Let's expand on our original rule:

 	rule = [repetition] operator motion